warpstreamlabs/bento/website/docs/components/metrics/about.md

 ### `stream`

-The `stream` label is present in a metric series emitted from a stream config executed when Benthos is running in [streams mode][streams.about], and is populated with the stream name.
+The `stream` label is present in a metric series emitted from a stream config executed when Bento is running in [streams mode][streams.about], and is populated with the stream name.

 ## Example

-The following Benthos configuration:
+The following Bento configuration:

 ```yaml
 input: